avatar

 nonverbal behavior

-• The speaker, a social psychologist, studies uncomfortable social interactions by observing what people say, their nonverbal behaviors, and their physiological responses.
+• The speaker, a social psychologist, studies uncomfortable social interactions by observing both verbal and nonverbal behaviors, as well as physiological responses.

-• These interactions are often characterized by increased heart rate, blood pressure, and nonverbal cues like fidgeting, avoiding eye contact, and pulling away from the other person.
+• They use lab experiments to measure these responses, including heart rate, blood pressure, and nonverbal cues like fidgeting, eye contact, and tone of voice.

 Get the AI Notebook